Yes, I use an alarm and I never hit the snooze button. I like uninterrupted sleep - once I’m up, I’m up.

 Yes, I do use an alarm to wake up in the morning and I’m definitely guilty of snoozing every once in a while.
 On days I don’t snooze I actually feel a lot more empowered and energetic.

-Happily, almost never, only for back-up if I have to catch an early-morning flight.
+Happily, almost never, only as a backup if I have to catch an early-morning flight.